-Sustainable development goals (SDGs) have been set in 2015 as a part of UN Sustainable Development Agenda.
+Sustainable development goals (SDGs) have been present in 2015 as a part of UN Sustainable Development Agenda.
 Highly ambitious and overarching, SDGs promise a world of equality, prosperity, healthy environment and security.
-Some say that is too ambitious mission to fulfill while others claim it is the bare minimum that each and every human being in the world deserves and needs to obtain.
+Some say that is too ambitious mission to fulfill while others claim that human being in the world deserves.

 The main idea behind such a comprehensive consultation process is to stimulate all parts of society to take action and make the world as a whole, a better place by 2030.
 Local action is particularly important.
 Local action means simply turning off light when you are not in the room in order to save energy.
 But it also means stimulating businesses to implement decent working conditions, demanding from governments to implement efficient policies for combating poverty and improving education and taking action no matter how small or big to make lives on planet Earth fulfilling and healthy.

-There are 17 SDGs that can be shown like this:
+There are 17 SDGs that can be available like this:

-In general, all of the SDGs can be wrapped around 5 Ps: People, Planet, Prosperity, Peace and Partnership.
+In general, all of the SDGs can be wrapping around 5 Ps: People, Planet, Prosperity, Peace and Partnership.
 And the deadline for achieving all of them is the year 2030.
-SDGs are looking for fruitful integration of social, economic and environmental goals so that each one would be fulfilled on the benefit of the other.
+SDGs are looking for fruitful integration of social, economic and environmental goals so that each one would be fulfilling on the benefit of the other.

 That is the year in which the following picture needs to become reality according to the creators of SDGs: